Eanbald (died 796)

-Eanbald (died 10 August 796) was an eighth century Archbishop of York.
+Eanbald I of York died on 10 August 796, was an 8th-century Archbishop of York.

 Early life

 Eanbald was a fellow student at York with Alcuin under Æthelbert, his predecessor at York.
 Alcuin called him a "brother and most faithful friend."
 Ethelbert put Alcuin and Eanbald in charge of rebuilding York Minster, as the duties of archbishop kept Ethelbert from handling the details.

 Archbishop

 Eanbald was elected Archbishop of York in 780.
 Alcuin was sent by King Ælfwald I of Northumbria to retrieve Eanbald's pallium from Pope Adrian I in Rome.